Lost in Melilla: Syrian refugees despair as Europe closes door

 Typically, Syrian refugees say, Moroccan gangs charge $1,500 or more for a passport.
 Khedr did not say what he paid.

-His family now live with about 900 other migrants in the low-rise compound that forms Melilla's immigration holding centre - designed to house little more than half that number.
+His family now live with about 900 other migrants in the low-rise compound that forms Melilla's immigration holding center - designed to house little more than half that number.

 He himself saves money by living for $12 a day in a hotel in the nearby Moroccan town of Nador.
 Using his Spanish permit, he is able to travel every week to visit his family in Melilla.